Looking Into Construction

 By the middle of the 1980s, commercial and multi-family-home building was booming, making up about a third of total construction spending.
 By the end of the decade, however, the supply greatly exceeded the demand.
 Real estate developers started fewer projects, resulting in layoffs and unemployment throughout the industry.

 The U.S. economy was in recession as the 1990s began.
 Unemployment rates rose, and consumers had less money to spend on new homes.
 The savings and loan crisis closed hundreds of lending institutions.
 Other banks grew apprehensive about lending funds or giving credit.
 As a result, the demand for new housing fell sharply.
 Department of Housing and Urban Development figures show that multifamily-housing starts fell to their lowest level in thirty-five years.
 Commercial and industrial builders felt the credit crunch as well.
 They require heavy financial backing, but many lending institutions were not willing to take the risk.
-The drop in Housing Starts in the United States, 1999–2005
+The drop in commercial and industrial construction during the recession accounted for a significant drop in the gross domestic product (GDP).

 By the middle of the decade, the economy began to recover, and the construction industry rebounded.
 Residential construction was the first sector to revive.
 Mortgage rates hit bottom in 1993 and did not increase significantly for more than a decade.
 Low rates, coupled with the widespread use of variable-rate home mortgages, fueled a thirst for new building.
 It had only started to subside at the end of 2005.